pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Current Focus (March 16, 2025)

 The current focus is on optimizing the application's backend services, particularly email handling, feedback processing, and admin monitoring capabilities.
-We're enhancing the admin dashboard with robust monitoring features and fixing critical errors in the Redis monitoring functionality.
+We're enhancing the admin dashboard with robust monitoring features and fixing critical errors in the Redis monitoring functionality and user role management.
 These optimizations aim to improve performance, reliability, and maintainability of the platform.

 ### Recent Changes